Dixitstha/HTML-Table/README.md

 # HTML-Table
-A college assignment of making a "BCA 2nd semester routine" basic table format done using HTML.
+A college assignment for creating a “BCA 2nd Semester Routine” in a basic table format using HTML.